 Where a driver refuses to take the breath test, the defence will deal with the issues of:

-- did the police have the legal right to make the demand
+- did the police had a right or the grounds to demand a breathalyzer test and

-- did the accused have the opportunity to speak the a lawyer
+- did the accused fail without lawfully authority to provide the breath test to the officer.